NOAA-PMEL/PyFerret/README_ferret_mac_homebrew.md

     brew install gs

-Make sure the environment variables need by Ferret are assigned appropriately using the appropriate ferret_paths script, and that the command `which pyferret` returns the path to the version of Ferret that you wish to test.
+Make sure the environment variables need by Ferret are assigned appropriately using the appropriate ferret_paths script, and that the command `which ferret` returns the path to the version of Ferret that you wish to test.

 Change to the `bench` subdirectory of the Ferret source directory, and run